-One of the most decorated coaches in the history of TCU Athletics, Bill Montigel has served 26 seasons as head men's golf coach and 35 overall as a member of the Horned Frogs family.
+One of the most decorated coaches in the history of TCU Athletics, the 2018-19 season will be Bill Montigel's 32nd as the head men's golf coach and 41st overall as a member of the Horned Frogs family.
 Since becoming the face of TCU golf, he has provided the blueprint for building one of the nation's top collegiate programs.

-Montigel's tenure has been marked by consistency, highlighted by the program's current 24-year streak of NCAA Regional participation.
-The Frogs are one of only four NCAA Division I teams to earn a regional bid each of the last 24 years under the same head coach along with Clemson, Florida and UNLV.
+Montigel's tenure has been marked by consistency, highlighted by the program's current 29-year streak of NCAA Regional participation.
+The Frogs are one of only three NCAA Division I teams to earn a regional bid each of the last 29 years under the same head coach along with Clemson and UNLV.
 Only 15 programs have amassed the same streak with numerous head coaches.

 TCU golf's current postseason run is unparalleled in the history of Horned Frogs Athletics.
-The streak is by far the longest all-time for any of the school's teams and six years more than their counterparts from the TCU women's golf team, which currently owns the No. 2 spot with 18 straight regional bids.
+The streak is by far the longest all-time for any of the school's teams and seven years more than their counterparts from the TCU women's golf team, which owned the No. 2 spot with 19 straight regional bids.

 TCU has not limited its goals simply to reaching the postseason under Montigel's watch.
-The program has collected eight conference championships in the past 16 years, in addition to appearing in the NCAA Championships 14 times since 1991 (16 times since 1990 when including individual bids).
+The program has collected eight conference championships, in addition to appearing in the NCAA Championships 16 times (18 times when including individual bids).
 The 1997 squad, led by former All-American and current PGA Tour pro J.J.
-Henry, tied for seventh place for the Frogs' best-ever national finish.
+Henry, tied for seventh place for the Frogs' best-ever national finish under Montigel.
 That success was nearly duplicated in 2009, as a third-place individual effort by Tom Hoge helped boost the squad to ninth place.